G-03

 Plain Language

-Developer-employers and deployer-employers must provide clear notice to all employees working on automated decision systems about their rights and responsibilities under the subchapter, including the right of contractor and subcontractor employees to use the internal whistleblower process.
-A safe harbor presumption of compliance exists if the employer either (1) continuously posts workplace notices, ensures new employees receive notice, and periodically notifies remote workers, or (2) provides written notice at least annually to all employees with receipt acknowledgment.
-The safe harbor is a presumption, not a guarantee — an employer following it is presumed compliant but could still face challenge.
+Developer-employers and deployer-employers must provide clear notice to all employees working on automated decision systems of their rights and responsibilities under this subchapter, including the right of contractor and subcontractor employees to use the developer's internal disclosure process.
+A safe harbor presumption of compliance applies if the employer either (1) continuously posts workplace notices, onboards new employees with equivalent notice, and periodically notifies remote workers, or (2) provides annual written notice received and acknowledged by all employees.

 (b) Developer-employers and deployer-employers of automated decision systems used in consequential decisions shall provide a clear notice to all employees working on automated decision systems of their rights and responsibilities under this subchapter, including the right of employees of contractors and subcontractors to use the developer's internal process for making protected disclosures pursuant to subsection (c) of this section.
 A developer-employer or deployer-employer is presumed to be in compliance with the requirements of this subsection if the developer-employer or deployer-employer does either of the following: (1) at all times: (A) posts and displays within all workplaces maintained by the developer-employer or deployer-employer a notice to all employees of their rights and responsibilities under this subchapter; (B) ensures that all new employees receive equivalent notice; and (C) ensures that employees who work remotely periodically receive an equivalent notice; or (2) not less frequently than once every year, provides written notice to all employees of their rights and responsibilities under this subchapter and ensures that the notice is received and acknowledged by all of those employees.